darylnauman/weather-dashboard/README.md

 - New elements were created using jQuery or vanilla Javascript
 - Bootstrap was used extensively for styling and creation of new components (e.g. cards for each day of the five day forecast)
 - The Bootstrap grid was used to establish containers, rows and columns
+- Clean simple UI with graphical representation of weather

 ## Link
 Website can be found here: https://darylnauman.github.io/weather-dashboard/